human-centered-ai-lab/CARVIS-WSI/README.md

 ### Hatching Heatmap
 <img src="images/Hatching_Pattern.png" align="right" width="200" height="200" >
 The hatching heatmap uses different hatch patterns to visualize the observation duration and magnification of areas.
+Giving an comprehensive overview on which regions were observed in which magnifictaion and how long.
 The following pattern is being used.

 <br><img src="images/sample_3.png"></br>